-Lieutenant Junior Grade (LTJG) Justin Valdez ’15, who has served humanitarian missions aboard the U.S. Naval Hospital Ship Comfort, has been working at the “First and Finest” United States Navy hospital in the country, an experience aided by the training and education he received in Dominican’s nursing program.
+Now stationed at the Naval Medical Center in San Diego, Lieutenant Junior Grade (LTJG) Justin Valdez ’15, who served humanitarian missions aboard the U.S. Naval Hospital Ship Comfort, continues to rely on the training and education he received in Dominican’s nursing program.

-Justin, an Academic All-American as an NCAA Division II cross country runner for the Penguins, recently returned from South America performing a wide range of healthcare operations as a preoperative nurse assisting in surgical screenings and assessments.
+Justin, an Academic All-American as an NCAA Division II cross country runner for the Penguins, last year was deployed to South America to perform a wide range of healthcare operations as a preoperative nurse assisting in surgical screenings and assessments.
 The joint operation, called “Enduring Promise,” allowed Justin to collaborate with military doctors and nurses and other medical personnel from countries such as Brazil, Canada, Mexico, Peru, Honduras, Costa Rica, Argentina, and Venezuela.

 Prior to “Enduring Promise,” Justin was assigned to the USNS Comfort to provide medical relief in 2017 to victims of Hurricane Maria in Puerto Rico.